frnno967/WSJT-X-to-eQSL.cc-Auto-Uploader/README.md

 ## Troubleshooting

 ### No contacts appearing
-- Verify WSJT-X is configured to broadcast logged ADIF (see WSJT-X Configuration above)
+- Verify WSJT-X has 'Enable logged contact ADIF broadcast' under Secondary UDP Server checked
 - Check that the UDP port matches between WSJT-X and this program
 - Ensure WSJT-X is actually logging contacts (QSO must be logged, not just decoded)